 Protecting your home from wildfire takes more than just reducing wildfire hazards on your property.
 You must cross individual property boundaries and extend wildfire mitigation efforts throughout entire communities.
 Firewise USA has a network of over 1,400 Firewise sites throughout the nation that take responsibility for their wildfire hazards by preparing and protecting their homes using Firewise practices.

-Boise is currently home to six nationally-recognized Firewise Communities.
+Ada County is currently home to seven nationally-recognized Firewise USA sites.

-These steps are easy to take.
-Ada Fire Adapted seeks to encourage communities to become Firewise, and will support your application process every step of the way.
-Learn more about Firewise by visiting their website, firewise.org.
-Contact us at firstname.lastname@example.org if you would like to begin the process of becoming a Firewise Community.
+The steps are easy to take.
+Ada Fire Adapted seeks to encourage communities to become Firewise USA sites, and will support your application process every step of the way.
+Contact us at firstname.lastname@example.org if you would like to begin the process of making your community a Firewise USA site.